JoshSJKim/FCC---Basic-JavaScript/README.md

 ### Manipulating Complex Objects

-- This one has been very confusing for me everytime around.
+- This one has been very confusing for me every time around.

 INSTRUCTIONS

 - Add a new album to the myMusic array.
 - Add artist and title strings, release_year number, and a formats array of strings.